Spaqin/spaq-in/src/posts/loose-notes-gs645s-repairs.md

 If you removed more than the advance lever - there's the hook for the lever to rotate the pin, it has to be in a specific way.
 Basically before assembling the camera back make sure you can press the shutter button; if not, you need to move things around.

 There was a bit of glue residue left on the camera body - I polished it with IPA-soaked microfiber cloth.
 Same applied to the scuffs on the corner, that buffed them out and they're not as visible.

+Sure, under a finger you can still feel it.
+But... it's just another mark of shame.

 # Conclusions